 Search for patients

-Fill out the form with as many of the patients details known and press Search.
+Fill the form with as many of the patients details known and press the Search button.
 Note that the details typed into these fields will be remembered in the event that you have to create a new patient.

 - NHS Number - If available the NHS number is the most accurate method of finding the correct patient.